 With a passion for sharing, Johanna Tagada Hoffbeck has the experience, enthusiasm and skills to plan and facilitate workshops and develop and deliver learning programmes for adults and children.
-Camden Art Centre, Southbank Centre, Henry Moore Studios & Gardens, The Hepworth Wakefield, Pitzhanger Manor & Gallery, Garden Museum, Bow Arts, Southwark Park Galleries, and Horniman Museum & Gardens are part of the British art institutions with which she has worked.
+Camden Art Centre, Southbank Centre, Henry Moore Studios & Gardens, The Hepworth Wakefield, Pitzhanger Manor & Gallery, Garden Museum, Bow Arts, Southwark Park Galleries, Horniman Museum & Gardens and Whitechapel Gallery are part of the British art institutions with which she has worked.

 For the academic year 2022/23, in collaboration with Camden Art Centre and a local primary school, as an invited Lead Learning Artist, Johanna Tagada Hoffbeck has ideated and developed a year-long programme based on the themes of Joy and Togetherness.
 Throughout the year, every pupil at the school, from year one through to six, participated in the project based on interacting with and understanding the natural world.

 Guided by Johanna, the children moved forward individually and collectively around seasonal themes, including community, compassion, cultivating connections and a sense of place.
 All sessions involved gardening, drawing and conversations between the group, encouraging creativity, knowledge sharing and confidence building through self-expression.

 The initiative drew on the artist’s ongoing project, The Gardening Drawing Club, and the sensibilities and skills explored through these sessions.
 The Gardening Drawing Club runs regularly with a range of different audiences in a variety of locations.